Tutor Profiles

 Jason McCaffrey

-In tandem with his work as a scenic artist, Jason has worked freelance as a specialist painter, working on cruise ships and on commercial projects across the world.
+In tandem with his work as a scenic artist, Jason has worked freelance as a specialist painter, painting murals and bespoke paint effects on cruise ships and for the hospitality industry worldwide.

 Jason Coogans